 Can I teach English in China without a degree?
 Can I choose where to teach?
 How do you find a reputable school?
-Which areas of China are the best to teach in?
+Which cities in China are the best to teach in?
 How many students will I teach?
 Do I need TEFL or CELTA to teach English in China?
 How do I get a work visa?

-These are all questions that we asked before moving to China and are now here to answer in this article, and in the articles to follow.
+These are all questions that we asked before moving to China and will now answer in this article to help make your move to China easier.

 Can I teach English in China without a university degree?